-The proximal 5'-upstream chromatin region (as the loose or tight form) directs the switch (on or off) for latent transcription ability of the corresponding gene by means of irreversible creation of the chromatin structure plasticity; therefore, besides as a "notch" from a structural point of view as mentioned above, the 5'-upstream chromatin region can be regarded as a "director" from a functional point of view.
-Naturally, the notch (or director) covers specific nucleotide sequences of transcriptional elements (such as promoter, operator, enhancer, etc.) and also their neighboring nucleotide sequences.
-Remarkably, the real recipient of the signal concerning the environment change is just the chromatin structure possessing the self-reformation ability itself as three-dimensional conformation, which is dynamic and changeable between the loose and tight forms, but not merely the chromatin and chromosomes themselves as one- (or two-) dimensional conformation, which are static and unchangeable.
-That is, the chromatin structure of proximal 5'-upstream region (notch or director), as a dynamic and changeable three-dimensional conformation, possesses two fundamental abilities, i.e., to receive the signal concerning intra- and/or extra-cellular environment change and to direct the switch (on or off) for latent transcription ability of the corresponding gene through its irreversible chromatin conformation change that is responsive to the signal, although concrete data are not enough to support these ideas so far.
-As a consequence of these complicated biological events, higher eukaryotes acquire pluri-potential, elastic and flexible ability to create diverse derivative cell types possessing varied characteristics (functions) in distinct ways from the same type of somatic cells, in order to accommodate themselves to new intra- and/or extra-cellular environment.
-Naturally, in some cases, even neighboring cells derived from the same cell type are probably regarded as extra-cellular environment for themselves.
-Moreover, in higher eukaryotes diverse kinds of somatic cells share and express cooperatively vital functions with each other.
+The proximal 5'-upstream chromatin region (as loose or tight form) should direct the switch (on or off) for latent transcription ability of the corresponding gene through irreversible creation of chromatin structure plasticity; therefore, besides "notch" from a structural side-view as mentioned above, the 5'-upstream chromatin region could be regarded as "director" from a functional side-view.
+Naturally, the notch (or director) covers specific nucleotide sequences of transcriptional elements (such as promoter, operator and others) and also their neighboring nucleotide sequences.
+Remarkably, the real recipient of the signal on the environment change may be just chromatin structure possessing self-reformation ability itself as three-dimensional conformation which is dynamic and changeable between loose and tight forms, but not mere chromatin and chromosome themselves as one- (or two-) dimensional conformation which are static and unchangeable.
+That is, the chromatin structure of proximal 5'-upstream region (notch or director), as dynamic and changeable three-dimensional conformation, possesses two fundamental abilities, i.e., to receive the signal concerning intra- and/or extra-cellular environment change and to direct the switch (on or off) for latent transcription ability of the corresponding gene through its irreversible chromatin conformation change responsive to the signal, although concrete data are not enough to support these ideas so far.
+In consequence of these complicated biological events, higher eukaryotes acquire pluri-potential, elastic and flexible ability to create diverse derivative cell types possessing varied characteristics (functions) in distinct manners from the same type of somatic cells, in order to accommodate themselves to new intra- and/or extra-cellular environment.
+Naturally, in some cases, even neighboring cells derived from the same cell type are probably regarded as extra-cellular environment each other.
+Moreover, in higher eukaryotes diverse kinds of somatic cells should share and express cooperatively vital functions each other.

-Finally, we name our theory on such a bio-system that gains un-programmed and new cell function(s) by means of irreversible creation of the chromatin structure plasticity with epigenetic modifications, which is one of the most fundamental and important ways for life conservation and cell type determination of higher eukaryotes, as the chromatin conformation (structure) change code (4C) theory.
-Probably, the supposed number of codes in the 4C theory, which determines complicated and varied characteristics (functions) of higher eukaryotic cells, can be roughly estimated based on the combination (multiplication) of the number of candidate genes and that of codes for each of these genes as follows.
-The most influential candidates are various specific genes encoding transcription factors, chromatin-modifying enzymes, and related factors and enzymes, all of which are necessary for gaining varied cell functions and specificities of higher eukaryotes.
-The number of codes for each of these candidate genes is two.
-Because the loose or tight form of the proximal 5'-upstream chromatin region, as latently active or inactive state, directs the switch (on or off) for transcription ability of the corresponding gene.
-Therefore, the 4C theory can open the door for gaining un-programmed and new cell function(s) of higher eukaryotes and innovate the general notion on nature of somatic cells.
-By contrast, programmed, complicated and diverse cell functions are orderly and systematically expressed throughout their development and differentiation.
-In spite, the 4C theory is suitable as an explanation for the development and differentiation (and so-called robustness) of higher eukaryotes, because action of putative signal(s) concerning environment changes seems to fairly resemble that of certain players (such as hormone, cytokine, nerve-transmission substance, etc.), which participate in cell-cell, tissue-tissue and/or organ-organ interactions (communications) throughout these two fundamental life phenomena.
+Finally, we name such bio-system for gain of unprogramed and new cell function(s) through irreversible creation of chromatin structure plasticity with epigenetic modifications, which should be one of the most fundamental and important manners for life conservation and cell type determination of higher eukaryotes, a chromatin conformation (structure) change code (4C) theory.
+Probably, the supposed number of codes in the 4C theory, which should determine complicated and varied characteristics (functions) of higher eukaryotic cells, can be roughly estimated based on combination (multiplication) of the number of candidate genes and that of codes for each of these genes as follows.

+Most influential candidates should be genes of transcription factors, chromatin-modifying enzymes, and related factors and enzymes, which are necessary for gain of varied cell functions and specificities of higher eukaryotes.
+The number of codes for each of these candidate genes should be two.
+Because loose or tight form of proximal 5'-upstream chromatin region, as latently active or inactive state, directs the switch (on or off) for transcription ability of the corresponding gene.
+Therefore, the 4C theory should open the door for acquisition of unprogramed and new cell function(s) of higher eukaryotes and innovate the general notion on nature of somatic cells.
+Naturally, programed, complicated and diverse cell functions are orderly and systematically gained throughout their development and differentiation.
+Nevertheless, the 4C theory should be suitable as an explanation for the development and differentiation of higher eukaryotes, because action of putative signal(s) concerning environment changes seems to fairly resemble that of certain players (such as hormone, cytokine, nerve-transmission substance, etc.), which participate in cell-cell, tissue-tissue and/or organ-organ interactions (communications) throughout these two fundamental life phenomena.